KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

 * Subnets IP range can be expanded: **gcloud compute networks subnets expand-ip-range**

-* Auto mode can be changed to custom but custom can’t
+* Auto mode can be changed to custom but custom can’t .

+* use service accounts to control access between the application servers and the database servers.

 ---